Sterile Processing Technician Training & Certification

 Fayetteville Technical Community College (Certificate)

-Fayetteville Technical Community College (FTCC), located in Fayetteville, North Carolina, offers a highly competitive program that accepts just 10 students per year and is one of the shortest at 17 credits.
+Fayetteville Technical Community College (FTCC), located in Fayetteville, North Carolina, offers a highly competitive program that accepts just ten students per year and is one of the shortest at 17 credits.
 The FTCC program follows the standards of the Association for the Advancement of Medical Instrumentation (AAMI).
 It prepares graduates to sit for the National Certification Exam from the Certification Board of Sterile Processing and Distribution (CBSPD).

 As part of the program, students will delve into topics such as introduction to computers; applied communications; introduction to sterile processing; STP clinical practice; career assessment; and prof success prep.
 Graduates can take up opportunities at central processing units in hospitals, surgery centers, and dialysis facilities.